 It’s been way WAY waaeee too long since my last post.
 So I’d like to make it up to you with these blackberry sour cream scones with maple vanilla glaze.
-They’re soft, slightly buttery with a warm biscuity texture, loaded with sweet blackberries, then drizzled with a maple vanilla glaze that you might want to just smear all over your face.
+They’re soft, slightly buttery with a warm biscuity texture, loaded with sweet blackberries, then drizzled with a maple vanilla glaze that you might just want to schmear all over your face.
 Absence makes the heart grow fonder, right?

 Anyone still reading this blog?
 Have I wooed you back with these scones?
 Hulloooo….

 Last month I was all about seizing the summer day with an amazing popsicle, some goats, and a kiddy slide, when it hit me like a cast iron frying pan that it was August.
 Whaaa WHAT?!
 My neck was about to whiplash from the summer double take.
 But instead I looked summer in the eye and said, “I’M OUTTA HERE!!”
 Time to step away from the kitchen, my computer, and head out the door with my sunglasses, swimsuit, and running shoes.
 And I left my in-laws house.
 For like a month.
 And it was aaaawesome!!!!
-(Side note -> Yep, we’re still living with my hubby’s parents, but walls on our new house began to go up this week!
+(Side note -> Yep, we’re still living with my hubby’s parents, but walls on our new house are going up this week!
 Double oven here I come!)

 The vacationpalooza began with a road trip to see dear friends in Eastern Washington followed by a caravan trip to Priest Lake in Northern Idaho.
-Priest Lake made me realize I need to figure out how to get more lake time in my life during the summer.
+Priest Lake made me realize I need to figure out how to get more lake time in my life during the summer months.
 Beautiful, quiet (at least when the kiddos were sleeping), and soul rejuvenating.

 Then back to Portlandia in time to throw on my running shoes and conquer the “Mother of All Relays” where my teammates lovingly bestowed me with the nickname Puke & Rally, which I’d tell you all about but I just can’t on a food blog.
 It doesn’t make for appetizing conversation.
 But I did finish the race.
 I finished EVERY.
 SINGLE.
 LEG. that I was responsible for, and I have no shame in saying that I fully 100% earned that medal.
 And yes, I did proudly wear it out to dinner the following night with my hubby and kidlets like I had just won an Olympic gold.
 No shame at all.